jmrada14/weight_on_planets-/README.md

 to calculate the weight of a person on different planets and moons.

 ## Planets and moons supported:
-- earth
+- Earth
-- jupiter
+- Jupiter
-- mars
+- Mars
-- mercury
+- Mercury
-- neptune
+- Neptune
-- saturn
+- Saturn
-- uranus
+- Uranus
-- venus
+- Venus

 ## Tools:
 - [Rust](https://www.rust-lang.org/)